 Collusive bidding in government contracting arises when two or more competitors collaborate and modify their bids, which they wouldn’t have done without such an agreement.
 When this collusion is entrenched, it can drastically inflate prices, sometimes by multiples of the original amounts.
-As bid rigging and government contractor criminal defense attorneys, we put together a team of aggressive defense attorneys to help you to defend against DOJ and OIG government investigations, and criminal charges for bid rigging.
+As bid rigging and government contractor criminal defense attorneys, we put together a team of aggressive defense attorneys to help you defend against DOJ civil investigative demands, and criminal charges and OIG government investigations, and criminal charges for bid rigging.

 What are the Penalties and Consequences for Bid Rigging in the U.S.?

 In the U.S., bid rigging is considered a violation of antitrust laws, specifically under the Sherman Antitrust Act of 1890.
-Given its illegal nature, numerous state laws condemn this action.
-Typically, penalties for bid rigging include incarceration, imposition of fines, or a combination of both.
+Given its illegal nature, numerous federal laws condemn this action.
+Typically, penalties for bid rigging include incarceration, imposition of fines, False Claims Act and government contractor fraud charges, or a combination of both.

 Fundamental Bid Rigging Schemes Explained by a Procurement Fraud Defense Lawyer:

 1. Bid Suppression: Under this scheme, certain competitors, possibly influenced by bid rigging, choose not to bid or retract an existing government bid, ensuring a predetermined bidder’s victory.
 Frequently, the ones refraining from bidding might receive a subcontract or compensation.

 2. Complementary Bidding: A key area of concern for a procurement fraud defense lawyer, here, the co-conspirators, likely involved in bid rigging, present sham bids that are either too high or don’t meet bid criteria.
 Such “comp bids” are crafted to give a false impression of competition.